IPU Logo INTER-PARLIAMENTARY UNION

 Mode of designation directly elected 435

-Notes Plus non-voting Delegates from the District of Columbia, US Virgin Islands, American Samoa and Guam and a non-voting Resident Commissioner from Puerto Rico.
+Notes In addition, there are six non-voting members: Five delegates (one each from the District of Columbia, US Virgin Islands, American Samoa, Guam and the U.S. Commonwealth of the Northern Mariana Islands) and one Resident Commissioner from Puerto Rico.

 Term 2 years